 Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.
 Hebrews 4:16

-What God has started in us he will see it through to completion.
-He will never tell us that we need to figure it out on our own because God is a good God and will always show us the way we must follow in his word.
+What God has started in you he will see it through to completion.
+He will never tell you that you need to figure it out on your own because God is a good God and will always show you the way you must follow in his word.

 How Do You Achieve Spiritual Growth in God?